tdwg/abcd/community/meetings/2022-11-07_ABCD_Interest_Group_Meeting_Minutes.md

         cp. <https://docs.google.com/spreadsheets/d/1xUUDNd6XdH0g4QlfOQ7K-BpFcUffAB4PSOfMXOuKB4I/edit?usp=sharing> ?

-    - Anton: It might be worth taking a look at the biosize data model, as many of the initial concepts from ABCD are stamming from there.
+    - Anton: It might be worth taking a look at the [BioCISE data model](https://www.bgbm.org/biodivinf/docs/CollectionModel/), as many of the initial concepts from ABCD are stamming from there.

 7. Review of current Github issues: <https://github.com/tdwg/abcd/issues>